dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 Enter Just-In-Time compilers (JITs).
 These are compilers that write out machine code _into the current process_.
-While originally, JITs were often used in the context of a runtime for your own code (e.g. the JVM, or PyPy), JITs have grown to be used web browsers and serverless worker (function-as-a-service) platforms.
+While originally, JITs were often used in the context of a runtime for your own code (e.g. the JVM, or PyPy), JITs are now commonly used in web browsers and serverless worker (function-as-a-service) platforms.

 Similarly, often time the way in which GPU drivers load and run shaders today is effectively a JIT.
 The userspace program provides source or